 I’m Margaret Hauser.
 I write murder mysteries and my agent would murder me if I didn’t mention that I do have an agent.
 If you are a publisher or an editor looking for a great mystery series, check out my excerpts, they are to die for-at least that’s what I’ve been told.
 I have been published in a few minor dog magazines–humor and non-fiction.
 I’ve been a member of Pennwriters for many years.
 Major life event–had a heart attack in August of 2011.

 My husband was a police officer forced into an early retirement because he has multiple sclerosis.
 He was a police tactical firearms instructor and is a great and willing resource for me.
 He always encourages me to keep writing.
 He’s home twenty-four seven.
 Oh, please someone shoot me now.
 Of course I’m kidding.
 We will celebrate our forty-third anniversary in July of this year.
 His MS has gone from relapsing remitting to secondary progressive.
 He can’t do much around here, so the house is falling down around our ears and we pay to have the lawn mowed.

 We have owned BTs for over thirty years.
-At this writing, we have two Bull Terriers.
-We recently lost our nine-year-old female Patty and now have a spunky 5-year-old rescue mini-bull girl we named Lucy.
+At this writing, we have one Bull Terrier.
+We recently lost our 15-year-old male Gavin and now have a spunky 6-year-old rescue mini-bull girl we named Lucy.
 Lucy is white with a red patch over her eye and red on her ears.
-She’s beginning to put sixty-five pound Gavin in his place, even though she’s only forty pounds, she’s forty pounds of firebrand.
+Even though she’s only forty pounds, she’s forty pounds of firebrand.

 Gavin turned fifteen in November 2016, he was all white and an import from a wonderful breeder in Nova Scotia.
 He was with us since he was eight weeks old.
 He was quite demanding and often when I’m working for a long time, he would climb on the lower part of my desk and chew me out by barking.
 He died April 28, 2017.